Wednesday, December 18, 2024

 Finally, for the data-oriented among you, Google stats say over the past month the total unique hits at this site were 3,779—a huge drop-off from the marvelous 40-50K of some recent months; never overestimate yourself!
 (As always, we thank all of you for your ongoing support with our hopes you’ll continue to be regular readers.)
 Below is a snapshot of where those responses have come from within the previous week (with appreciation for the unspecified “Others” also visiting Two Guys’ site):

-Wednesday, November 6, 2024
+Wednesday, December 11, 2024

 Reviews and Comments by Ken Burke

 I invite you to join me on a regular basis to see how my responses to current cinematic offerings compare to the critical establishment, which I’ll refer to as either the CCAL (Collective Critics at Large) if they’re supportive or the OCCU (Often Cranky Critics Universe) when they go negative.
-However, due to COVID concerns I’m mostly addressing streaming options with limited visits to theaters, where I don’t think I’ve missed much anyway, though better options may be on the horizon.
-(Note: Anything in bold blue [some may look near purple] is a link to something more in the review.)
+However, due to COVID concerns I’m mostly addressing streaming options with limited visits to theaters, where I don’t think I’ve missed much anyway, but better options are on the horizon.
+(Note: Anything in bold blue below [some may look near purple] is a link to something more in the review.)

 My reviews’ premise: “You can’t please everyone, so you got to please yourself.”